T-34: General reliability

 The T-34's wide track and good suspension gave it excellent cross-country performance.
 Early in the tank's life, however, this advantage was greatly reduced by the numerous teething troubles the design displayed: a long road trip could be a lethal exercise for a T-34 tank at the start of the war.
 When in June 1941, the 8th Mechanised Corps under Dmitry Ryabyshev marched 500 km towards Dubno, the corps lost half of its vehicles.
 A.V.
 Bodnar, who was in combat in 1941–42, recalled:

 The T-34 gearbox had four forward and one reverse gear, replaced by a five-speed box on the last of the 1943 model of the T-34.

 The tracks of early models were the most frequently repaired part.
 A.V.
 Maryevski later remembered:

 The USSR donated two combat-used Model 1941 T-34s to the United States for testing purposes in late 1942.
 The examinations, performed at the Aberdeen Proving Ground, highlighted these early faults, which were in turn acknowledged in a 1942 Soviet report on the results of the testing:

 Testing at Aberdeen also revealed that engines could grind to a halt from dust and sand ingestion, as the original "Pomon" air filter was almost totally ineffective and had an insufficient air-inflow capacity, starving the combustion chambers of oxygen, lowering compression, and thereby restricting the engine from operating at full capacity.
-The air filter issue was later remedied by the addition of "Cyclone" filters on the Model 1943, and even more efficient "Multi-Cyclone" filters on the T-34-85.
+At the time of the Aberdeen testing, the alleged air filter issue was already remedied by the addition of "Cyclone" filters on the Model 1943, and even more efficient "Multi-Cyclone" filters on the T-34-85.

 The testing at Aberdeen revealed other problems as well.
 The turret drive also suffered from poor reliability.
 The use of poorly machined, low quality steel side friction clutches and the T-34's outdated and poorly manufactured transmission meant frequent mechanical failure occurred and that they "create an inhuman harshness for the driver".
 A lack of properly installed and shielded radios – if they existed at all – restricted their operational range to under 16 km.